rubyConsole/remote/README.md

 ## Get started

-You can install `remote` for free directly with the terminal.
+You can install `remote` directly on the terminal

 ### Windows